 When creating your content strategy, be sure to decide on the frequency of your content and stick to it.
 Your readers, once engaged, will expect to receive information from you on a steady basis.
 If this doesn’t occur, they will disengage.

 Being consistent is the hallmark of a successful business in general.
 Everything from the quality of your products to the production of your content should be reliable.
 This will give you credibility needed to position your brand as an industry authority.

 The best channels to utilize tie back to your audience.
 If your services are geared toward senior citizens, a hard copy newsletter might be their preferred medium.
 If you are focused on a younger crowd, social media may be best.

 Promoting your content on social sites like Twitter can make it go viral.
 If the content is what readers are looking for, they won’t hesitate to share.
-Quick Sprout’s guide to content marketing offers more details.
+Neil Patel’s guide to content marketing offers more details.